brooklynrail/brooklynrail-platform/content/events/2020/07/michael-joo-with-amanda-gluibizzi.md

 ---
 title: Michael Joo with Amanda Gluibizzi
-summary: Artist Michael Joo will discuss their work and process with ArtSeen editor, Amanda Gluibizzi.
+summary: Artist Michael Joo will discuss their work and process with ArtSeen Editor, Amanda Gluibizzi.
 We'll conclude with a poetry reading from Sharon Mesmer.
 date: 2020-07-07 13:00:00 -0500
 end_date: 2020-07-07 14:00:00 -0500